rapid7/insightconnect-plugins/plugins/palo_alto_cortex_xdr/help.md

 # Description

-Stop modern attacks with the industry’s first extended detection and response platform that spans your endpoint, network and cloud data.
+Stop modern attacks with the industry's first extended detection and response platform that spans your endpoints, network and cloud data

 # Key Features